sujata13/robofriends/README.md

 This is a Robo-friends App.
 This is fully reponsive website.
-You cna check it out by searching your favourite robot in the search box.
+You can check it out by searching your favourite robot in the search box.
 This project was bootstrapped with [Create React App]